DavidTPate/pendragon/README.md

 Rich knights usually wear clothing of rich fabrics and furs in the latest style, have ornate silver-decorated tack for their glossy-coated horses, and regularly enjoy rich feasts.
-They typically have two squires in attendance, both being well-mounted and attentive to their knight’s needs.
+They typically have two squires in attendance, both being well-mounted and attentive to their knight's needs.

 > **Glory**: Knights who live above their expected means (i.e., more than $8 per year) gain Glory equal to the annual number of maintenance libra spent; thus, a knight who has $11 per year also gains 11 Glory per year.

-If a lord supplies this maintenance, rather than the knights’ getting the money themselves, the lord also gains a like amount of Glory.
+If a lord supplies this maintenance, rather than the knights' getting the money themselves, the lord also gains a like amount of Glory.

 ### Superlative
 Superlative knights are the most extravagant and impressive of all, requiring $13 per year or more for upkeep.
 Their armor shines brightly, and their clothing is sumptuous, with intricate stitching, extensive use of gold thread, jewels, imported feathers, and furs from fantastic beasts.
-Three squires, each proud in matching livery, typically attend the knight’s needs.
+Three squires, each proud in matching livery, typically attend the knight's needs.

 Superlative knights also benefit from superior health and the aid of well-equipped, loyal squires in battle.